Extraction of the Sivers function with deep neural networks: Conclusion and Discussion

+There are two key challenges when using data to extract TMDs.
+One is the applicability of TMD factorization and the other is achieving meaningful fit results.
+An exploratory effort has been performed to address this with our schema along with a variety of data cuts.
+As a result, the DNN shows the variation of $q_T$ dependent cuts, resulting in small deviations in the extracted Sivers functions compared to the result with a wide range of $q_T$, and simultaneously following the TMD factorization theorem.
+We also analyze the TMD evolution of the Sivers asymmetry, which aligns with previous work and indicates the potential of the DNN approach.
+Further analysis in this direction is warranted.

-Our method and techniques are intended to be simple and clear enough to be easily reproduced and expanded upon.
-This analysis effectively demonstrates the potential that AI holds for particular types of analysis and information extraction.
-The work also emphasizes the need for increased cooperation between experimentalists, theorists, and the growing computational efforts that will undoubtedly accelerate advancements in the years to come.
+Our method and techniques are intended to be simple and reproducible, highlighting the potential of AI for data analysis and information extraction.
+Cooperation between experimentalists, theorists, and the growing computational efforts is crucial for accelerating advancements in the field.
 A global effort to standardize data collection, organization, and storage in an unbinned format with detailed covariance information must be developed to take full advantage of the AI tools now available.
 AI and its emerging technologies will continue to accelerate the progress of data-driven physics, but the speed of that progress largely depends on the level of foresight and cooperation within the community.